Pit stop

 Indianapolis Motor Speedway Formula One pit lane and garages (right) adjacent to the oval racing lane.

 In motorsports, a pit stop is a pause for refuelling, new tyres, repairs, mechanical adjustments, a driver change, as a penalty, or any combination of the above.
 These stops occur in an area called the pits, most commonly accessed via a pit lane which runs parallel to the start/finish straightaway of the track and is connected to it at each end.
 Along this lane is a row of garages (typically one per team or car) outside which the work is done in a pit box.
-Pit stop work is carried out by the pit crew of up to twenty mechanics, depending on the series regulations, while the driver often waits in the vehicle (except where a driver change is involved or in motorbike racing).
+Pit stop work is carried out by the pit crew of up to twenty mechanics in Formula One, depending on the series regulations, while the driver often waits in the vehicle (except where a driver change is involved or in motorbike racing).

-The term is also used generically to describe a short break in a journey.
+The term is also used generically to describe a short break in a journey or road trip.